WuodOdhis/ckbuilders/blog/anatomy-of-a-ckb-address.md

 It’s simple.
 It’s intuitive.
 And it is incredibly limiting.

 Because that address format is hardcoded into the base layer of the blockchain, you are stuck with whatever security rules the network designers chose ten years ago.
-If you want to use a different signature scheme—say, the WebAuthn standard used by Apple’s FaceID or your laptop's fingerprint scanner—you can’t just generate a normal address.
+If you want to use a different signature scheme say, the WebAuthn standard used by Apple’s FaceID or your laptop's fingerprint scanner, you can’t just generate a normal address.
 You have to deploy a complex, expensive Smart Contract Wallet (like Ethereum's ERC-4337) and deal with an entirely different set of user experiences.

 When I started building on CKB, I generated an address that looked like `ckt1qzda0cr...`.
 I assumed it was just another coordinate.
 Another mailbox.